SirMumu/UL-co2201-cw2/README.md

-By
-Phat Manewattana
-Miguel Dong
-Aleksander Suchocki
+By Phat Manewattana, Miguel Dong, and Aleksander Suchocki.